Lead and Copper

 ► Use cold water to cook and to prepare baby formula.
 Do not cook with or drink water from the hot water tap; lead and copper dissolve more easily into hot water.
 Do not use water from the hot water tap to make baby formula.

-► Identify and replace plumbing fixtures that contain lead.
+► Identify and replace lead service lines and plumbing fixtures that contain lead.
+Lead service lines have been identified as a large contributor to lead in drinking water nationwide, replacing these old water lines can help reduce exposure to lead.
 Brass faucets, fittings, and valves, including those advertised as “lead-free” may contribute lead to a home’s drinking water.
 The law currently allows pipes, fittings, and fixtures with up to 0.25 percent (25%) weighted average of lead to be identified as lead-free.
 Plumbing materials that are lead-free may be identified by looking for lead-free certification marks.

 ► Consider using a filter certified for lead removal.
 Read the package to be sure the filter is approved to reduce lead.
 Verify the claims of manufacturers by checking with independent certifying organizations that provide lists of treatment devices that they have certified.
 Remember, boiling water DOES NOT remove lead from water.